xuankimtran/docs-1/pages/katalon-analytics/docs/slack-integration.md

 > Requirements:
 >
-> * You must be the Owner of an Organization.
+> * You must be the Owner of an Organization and a Team.
 > * You must be the Admin of a Slack workspace.

 ## Create an Incoming Webhook on Slack